-Similar in design to the nationwide CERA Survey, the CORE Survey is a compilation of survey questions from multiple clinicians and/or investigators relating to a variety of primary care topics in WV.
-Clinicians and/or investigators may apply to the WVPBRN to have their questions included in the survey.
-The WVPBRN will select the top questions (not to exceed 30 questions total) that are most relevant and of interest to network members.
-The WVPBRN will then send the CORE Survey to members in early spring 2019.
+Similar in design to the nationwide CERA Survey, the CORE Survey is a compilation of questions from multiple clinicians and/or investigators, relating to a wide variety of primary care topics in WV.
+Clinicians and/or researchers may apply to the WVPBRN to have their questions included in the annual survey.
+The WVPBRN will carefully review and select the top submitted questions - not to exceed 30 questions total - that are of the most relevance and interest to Network members.
+For an example list of CERA Survey articles, visit CERA Scholarly Activity.

-Clinicians and/or researchers selected for the survey will have exclusive access to their portion of the survey results within 30 days after the conclusion of the survey.
-The results are shared with the investigator first to allow publishing and proposal development.
+Clinicians and/or investigators who are selected for the survey will have exclusive access to their portion of the results, within 30 days after the conclusion of the survey.
+The results are shared with the investigator first to allow for publishing and proposal development.
 The Network can access the survey data after 120 days of survey completion.

 The goal of this survey resource is to:

-Reduce the number of surveys members are asked to complete
+- Reduce the number of surveys members are asked to complete

 - Increase quality and frequency of published medical research

-Title of the proposed Project
+- Title of the proposed project

-Contact information for PI (name, address, phone, email)
+- Contact information for PI (name, address, phone, email)

-Project team names listed
+- Project team names listed

-- List of intended questions (up to 10 questions, including all subparts to questions)
+- List of intended questions (up to 10 questions, including all sub-parts to questions)

-The CORE survey will collect demographic information in addition to submitted questions.
-Priority is given to proposals that are likely to 1) benefit rural primary care practice, 2) establish or enhance partnerships with WVPBRN site(s) on the submitted research, 3) result in grant application pilot data and/or 4) contribute to a peer-reviewed publication.
-The proposals and questions will be reviewed on the following criteria:
+The CORE survey will collect demographic information, in addition to submitted questions.
+Priority is given to proposals that are most likely to: 1) benefit rural primary care practice, 2) establish or enhance partnerships with WVPBRN site(s) on the submitted research, 3) result in grant application pilot data, and/or 4) contribute to a peer-reviewed publication.

-WVPBRN topic of interest
+- WVPBRN topic of interest

-Significance/relevance to primary care settings
+- Significance/relevance to primary care settings

-Quality of questions as written
+- Quality of questions written

-Is it publishable?
+- Is it publishable?